-1. The History: One of the things I enjoyed about Motown the Musical was the incorporation of historical events from the 60s and 70s including: President John F. Kennedy’s death, segregation in the south and race riots/protests, The Vietnam War and the death of MLK; these were just a few of the incidents of the time that shook the nation, black and white to their core and I believe it was very significant to incorporate these events into the play.
-It added a lot of perspective and illustrated the magnitude of building a powerhouse such as Motown in the midst of such chaos in America and around the world.
+1. The History: One of the things I enjoyed about Motown the Musical was the incorporation of historical events from the 60s and 70s including President John F. Kennedy’s death, segregation in the south, race riots/protests, the Vietnam War and the death of MLK.
+These were just a few of the incidents during that time that shook the nation, black and white to their core and I believe it was very significant to incorporate these events into the play.
+It added a lot of perspectives and illustrated the magnitude of building a powerhouse such as Motown in the midst of such chaos in America and around the world.

 6. The Music: Oh, the music of those times was beautiful.
 Motown music was made out of love and passion.
 We all know love never goes out of style.
 The singers of the Motown Era were one of a kind.

 8. The Enchantment: I really felt like I was there.
 I felt like I took a trip back in time to the ’60s and I was so enchanted.